yugabyte/yugabyte-db/docs/content/preview/troubleshoot/cluster/replace_failed_peers.md

 - Replication factor is 3.
 - A tablet with UUID `TABLET1`.
 - Three tablet peers, with one in good working order, referred to as `NODE_GOOD`, and two broken peers referred to as `NODE_BAD1` and `NODE_BAD2`.
-- Some of the tablet-related data is to be copied from the good peer to each of the bad peers until the majority of them is restored.
+- Some of the tablet-related data is to be copied from the good peer to each of the bad peers until the majority of them are restored.

-These are the steps to follow in such scenario:
+These are the steps to follow:

-- On the `NODE_GOOD` TS, create an archive of the wals (raft data), rocksdb (regular rocksdb) directories, intents (transactions data), and snapshots directories for `TABLET1`.
+- On `NODE_GOOD`, create an archive of the WALS (Raft data), RocksDB (regular) directories, intents (transactions data), and snapshots directories for `TABLET1`.

-- Copy these archives over to `NODE_BAD1`, on the same drive that `TABLET1` currently has its raft and rocksdb data.
+- Copy these archives over to `NODE_BAD1`, on the same drive that `TABLET1` currently has its Raft and RocksDB data.

-- Stop the bad TS, say `NODE_BAD1`, as file system data underneath will change.
+- Stop `NODE_BAD1`, as the file system data underneath will change.

-- Remove the old wals, rocksdb, intents, snapshots data for `TABLET1` from `NODE_BAD1`.
+- Remove the old WALS, RocksDB, intents, snapshots data for `TABLET1` from `NODE_BAD1`.

 - Unpack the data copied from `NODE_GOOD` into the corresponding (now empty) directories on `NODE_BAD1`.